How Much in Social Security Disability Benefits Can You Get?

 What Is My Social Security Disability Benefit Amount?

 If you don't receive benefits yet, your Social Security Statement will show you what your SSDI payment will be if you get approved for disability benefits this year.
-It also shows what your retirement benefit would be at ages 62, 67, and 70.
+It also shows what your Social Security retirement benefit would be at ages 62, 67, and 70.

 You can also check your entire covered earnings history on your Social Security Statement.